The application deadline is February 28th of each year for admission in the subsequent summer. All application materials should arrive by February 28.

 *This program is not intended to lead to educator certification.
 Educators are advised to contact their individual school districts as to whether this program may qualify for salary advancement.

-The MA is a degree option for any applicant with a bachelor’s interested in advancing their career through global leadership, community engagement, and environmental stewardship.
+The MA in Biology is a degree option for any applicant with a bachelor’s interested in advancing their career through global leadership, community engagement, and environmental stewardship.

-Note: Applicants with no education background should apply for the MA, not the MAT degree.
+Note: Applicants with no education background should apply for the MA in Biology, not the MAT degree.
 If you plan to study with the Woodland Park Zoo, click here for degree authorization details from the state of Washington.

 Biology course requirement

-All MA/MAT students are required to have completed (receiving a final grade of B- or better) one university-level general biology course or its equivalent prior to completion of their MA/MAT degree.
+All MA in Biology and MAT in Biological Sciences students are required to have completed (receiving a final grade of B- or better) one university-level general biology course or its equivalent prior to completion of their MA/MAT degree.
 Students admitted to the program who have not previously met this requirement through their undergraduate studies will need to complete such a course before they graduate.
 The Dragonfly Graduate Committee highly recommends that students complete this requirement within the first two years of the master’s program.
-More information may be found in the Biology Requirement FAQs.
+More information may be found in the Biology Requirement FAQs and on the Biology through Inquiry webpage.

 Note: Participants will need to fulfill the minimum Graduate School GPA requirements for admission to the program.
 For more information, please visit the Graduate School’s Admissions Information.